 The loamy-chalky-sandy sediment is naturally low in fertility and quite meagre, which provides ideal conditions for balanced growth of this rare autochthon grapevine variety.
 Stems from the Kurzberg vineyard in Mönchhof and limestone soils on the Leithaberg (Leitha Mountains).

 Bottled with conscientious handcraft and great care throughout the entire life cycle.
 The vineyards are currently being converted to biodynamic viticulture.
-Handpicked at the end of September and macerated overnight with the stems and skins.
+Handpicked at the end of August and macerated overnight with the stems and skins.
 Spontaneous alcoholic and malolactic fermentation.
-Matured in large oak casks and bottled unfiltered without added sulphur.
+Matured for ten months on its own yeast in large wooden cask and bottled unfiltered without added sulphur.

 100% Neuburger • 12.0% a.b.v. • 4.8 g/l acidity • 0.9 g/l residual sugar • format (l): 0.75 • bottled mid-July 2018